firebase/genkit/docs/rag.md

 import {
   devLocalRetrieverRef,
   devLocalVectorstore,
-} from '@genkit-ai/plugin-dev-local-vectorstore';
+} from '@genkit-ai/dev-local-vectorstore';
-import {
-  geminiPro,
-  textEmbeddingGecko,
-  vertexAI,
-} from '@genkit-ai/plugin-vertex-ai';
+import { geminiPro, textEmbeddingGecko, vertexAI } from '@genkit-ai/vertex-ai';
 import * as z from 'zod';

 configureGenkit({